eddmann/eddmann.github.io/_posts/2014/2014-04-05-self-signed-ssl-certificates-with-nginx-and-apache.md

 </VirtualHost>
 ```

-Optional, we can also force all traffic sent and received be over HTTPS by redirecting HTTP requests to use the secure connection.
+Optionally, we can also force all traffic to be transmitted over HTTPS by redirecting HTTP requests to use the secure connection.

 ```conf
 <VirtualHost *:80>